 Outside of the busyness that life has tossed my way, I have also been facing internal battles.
 Last year, my living situation stripped away so much of my peace and exponentially contributed to my anxiety.
 Between work and home, I was feeling overwhelmed, unvalued, unheard and confused.
 Those feelings have consumed my thoughts and controlled my emotions.
 I so desperately just wanted to vanish and check-out of my life for even a moment of reprieve from my reality.
 This was so scary because of my past experiences of feeling suicidal and depressed.
 Watching my anxiety and depression rise up and overwhelm me was so difficult.
 I was so afraid that those feelings invalidated my progress.
 But that was a lie from the enemy!

 Understand WHY You are Feeling Overwhelmed

 I know that I am at a healed place in my life because, compared to my past, this experience made me reflective rather than destructive.
 This experience made me challenge myself rather than give up on myself.
 This experience also made my vision for this blog clear and more realistic.
 Not everything in life will bring us happiness, peace or joy, but knowing what does is key.
 It is so important to use difficult moments to identify what needs to be added or subtracted to help restore our joy, peace, and happiness.
 Personally, I have identified that my emotions are revealing my bodies need for rest and for change.
 At the end of last year, I conceded to my body’s needs.
-I took a break from most of my side hustling, I have found a new place to live and I went on a needed vacation.
+I took a break from most of my side hustling, I found a new place to live, accepted a job offer and went on a needed vacation.
 I am also re-evaluating how I will be spending my non-work time moving forward and reevaluated what type of work environment I needed to help me thrive.